ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 3: Option to pass, only chaos unlocked.

 NeedyTrust:
-  4x1x9 stacks: first stack exclusive to black and starts with 2 black circles, second stack exclusive to black and white and starts with 1 white X, third stack exclusive to white and starts with 1 black pentagon, fourth stack exclusive to chaos and starts
+  Played on 4x1x9 stacks: first stack exclusive to black and starts with 2 black circles, second stack exclusive to black and white and starts with 1 white X, third stack exclusive to white and starts with 1 black pentagon, fourth stack exclusive to chaos and starts